Idea in a Nutshell

 Overall, Raqtan recommends that you base your equipment list for your new coffee shop venture around the following groups of product:

-Coffee makers, espresso makers, coffee grinders, coffee and tea brewers, decanters, satellite servers, airpots, ice makers, hot water dispenser, high-speed oven, café accessories (coffee smallware and beverageware like tampers, cups, spoons, pitchers, syrup pumps, froth thermometers, timers, creamers, condiment organizers), water treatment equipment, blenders (frappé and smoothie), juicers, refrigerators (reach-in and undercounter), sandwich prep tables, display cases (refrigerated and warmed, countertop and free-standing), freezers, sinks (underbar and compartment) and faucets, storage shelves, cleaning and washing equipment (dishwashers, chemicals and sanitizers).
+Choose your coffee makers and espresso machines from high quality brands like La Marzocco , along with coffee grinders, coffee and tea brewers, decanters, satellite servers, airpots, ice makers, hot water dispenser, high-speed oven, café accessories (coffee smallware and beverageware like tampers, cups, spoons, pitchers, syrup pumps, froth thermometers, timers, creamers, condiment organizers), water treatment equipment, blenders (frappé and smoothie), juicers, refrigerators (reach-in and undercounter), sandwich prep tables, display cases (refrigerated and warmed, countertop and free-standing), freezers, sinks (underbar and compartment) and faucets, storage shelves, cleaning and washing equipment (dishwashers, chemicals and sanitizers).

 This is by no means a definitive list.
 But for your staple requirement for your new coffee shop, as well as live actual prices, you can trust Raqtan’s Solution Selector.
 Be sure to quiz our Raqtan experts if you have any queries.